dataiap/dataiap/day4/README.md

         if valid:
             terms.append(term)

 This is a pain in the butt to write, and is hard to understand and change.
 All we are doing is making sure each term adheres to a pattern.
-Regular Expressions (regex) is a very convenient language for finding and extracting patterns in text.
+Regular Expressions (regex) is a convenient language for finding and extracting patterns in text.
 We don't have time for a complete tutorial, but we will talk about the basics.

 **Regex lets you specify:**